What Are Two Ways Investors Can Make Money from Stocks: A Holistic Approach

 2. Dividend Income: The Steady Stream of Returns

 Dividends represent a more immediate and tangible way for investors to profit from their stock holdings.
 Companies that consistently generate profits often distribute some earnings to shareholders as dividends.
-This strategy aligns well with Benjamin Graham’s philosophy, which emphasized investing in companies with strong, stable cash flows.
+This strategy aligns well with Benjamin Graham’s philosophy, emphasising investing in companies with strong, stable cash flows.

 Dividend investing can be particularly attractive for those seeking regular income from their investments.
 As John D. Rockefeller famously stated, “Do you know the only thing that gives me pleasure?
 It’s to see my dividends coming in.”
 This sentiment resonates with many investors who appreciate the stability and predictability of dividend income.